sirixdb/sirixdb.github.io/transactional-cursor-api.md

 We can then navigate to a specific node, either via axis and filters or, if we know the node key simply through the method `moveTo(long)`.
 The long parameter is the node key of the node we want to select.

 SirixDB provides several navigational methods.
 After the resource is opened the cursor sits at a document root node, which is a node, which is present after bootstrapping a resource.
-We are then able to navigate to its first child which is the XML root element via `moveToFirstChild()`.
-Similar, we can move to a right sibling with `moveToRightSibling()`, or move to the left sibling (`moveToLeftSibling()`).
+We are then able to navigate to its first child which is the XML root element via `moveToFirstChild`.
+Similar, we can move to a right sibling with `moveToRightSibling`, or move to the left sibling (`moveToLeftSibling`).
 Furthermore, many more methods to navigate through the tree are available.
-For instance `moveToLastChild()` or `moveToAttribute(int)`/`moveToAttributeByName(new QNm("foobar"))`/`moveToNamespace(int)` if we reside an element node.
+For instance `moveToLastChild` or `moveToAttribute`/`moveToAttributeByName`/`moveToNamespace` if the cursor points to an element node.
 For JSON resources the moveTo-methods for attributes and namespaces are not available.
-Furthermore, SirixDB allows to move to the next node in preorder (`moveToNext()`) or to the previous node in preorder (`moveToPrevious()`).
+Furthermore, SirixDB allows to move to the next node in preorder (`moveToNext`) or to the previous node in preorder (`moveToPrevious`).
 Or for instance to the next node on the XPath `following::`-axis.
 A simple example is this:

 ```java
 // A fluent call would be if you know a node has a right sibling and